top of page

 Owner Disclaimers:

 • Owner Concerns: If you have a concern or special request, please communicate it to us (and please do so with composure and grace).
 We are always happy to answer questions, cater to special requests, and offer solutions to dilemmas (as long as they do not compromise safety, work efficiency, or the integrity of our equipment).
 If you have concerns about a recent grooming appointment, please bring it to our attention within 24 hours after your dog has been groomed.
-We cannot fix mistakes past the 24 hour time frame as we have no control over the environment your dog is exposed to once out of our care.
-We also cannot fix mistakes if concerns are never even communicated to us in the first place.
-So please, feel free to reach out if you ever need anything from us.
+We also cannot fix mistakes or misunderstandings if concerns are never even communicated to us in the first place.
+So please, feel free to reach out if you ever have any concerns.

 • Refusal of Service: We reserve the right to refuse service to anyone, for any reason, and at any time.
-Not every dog or dog owner will be a good fit for us, especially if they compromise our safety, integrity, equipment, and/or work efficiency.
-We also have a strict zero tolerance policy for rudeness, entitlement, aggressive demands, blatant accusations, bullying, and belittling.
+Not every dog or dog owner will be a good fit for us, especially if they compromise our safety, integrity of our equipment, financial stability, and/or work efficiency.
+We also have a strict zero tolerance policy for rudeness and bullying.
 We will immediately fire and block a client who feels the need to treat anyone employed with Von Paws with less than basic respect.

 Referrals: